 The applications of electrical power management systems include:

-- Electrical system health and efficiency: – With the facility to record real-time electrical activities these systems can provide a high level of safety by preventing overloads, short circuits, identify faulty equipment, etc. Along with this, it gives information about how we can improve the efficiency of a system.
+Electrical system health and efficiency: - With the facility to record real-time electrical activities these systems can provide a high level of safety by preventing overloads, short circuits, identifying faulty equipment, etc. Along with this, it gives information about how we can improve the efficiency of a system.

 Since Chennai is an ancient city and is ever-evolving, it is difficult to place a single new electrical power management system for the entire city.
 However, big institutions, offices, factories can independently install such systems for better efficiency and safety.
 A clear vision and thoughtful execution are of paramount importance to connect all these systems to make Chennai virtually a high functioning single organism.